llpeterson/e2e/problem.md

 ## Problem: Getting Processes to Communicate

-Many technologies that can be used to connect together a collection of computers, ranging from simple Ethernets and wireless networks to global-scale internetworks.
-Once interconnect, the next problem is to turn this host-to-host packet delivery service into a process-to-process communication channel.
+Many technologies can be used to connect together a collection of computers, ranging from simple Ethernets and wireless networks to global-scale internetworks.
+Once interconnected, the next problem is to turn this host-to-host packet delivery service into a process-to-process communication channel.
 This is the role played by the *transport* level of the network architecture, which, because it